ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/new-dashboard-v2/dashboard-pics/serve-replica.png
     :align: center

-This page shows metadata about the Serve replica, high level metrics about the replica if you have :ref:`metrics <ray-metrics>` configured, and a history of :ref:`tasks <core-key-concepts>` that ran on that replica.
+This page shows metadata about the Serve replica, high-level metrics about the replica if you have :ref:`metrics <ray-metrics>` configured, and a history of :ref:`tasks <core-key-concepts>` that ran on that replica.